x-s0/UpKeep/docs/patchnotes-v1.1.md

 ## [v1.1] - March 15, 2025

 ### Overview
-This release introduces a new and more minimalistic title bar and a clear output button.
+This release introduces a new and more minimalistic title bar and a "clear" output button.

 ### Added
 - New title bar